andykog/eslint-plugin-no-unused/README.md

 - `ignore` (glob pattern) - pattern for ignored files.
 These files won't be analyzed.
   Hint: add `**/*.spec.ts` then identifiers that are used only in tests will be marked as unused.
+- `ignoreExports` (glob pattern) - pattern for files where exports are considered used.
+  Hint: add here entrypoints to your app as exports there are meant to be used by external code.

 ## CLI tool